asifnawazminhas/asifnawazminhas.github.io/_posts/Red_teaming/2024-02-24-OWASP-GenAI-Red-Teaming-Guide.md

 ## Why Organizations Should Use the OWASP GenAI Red Teaming Guide

-As AI systems become integral to business operations, **security, trust, and ethical considerations** are paramount.
+As AI systems become essential to business operations, **security, trust, and ethical considerations** are paramount.
 The OWASP GenAI Red Teaming Guide provides a **structured and practical framework** for organizations to evaluate and enhance the security posture of their AI models.
 It ensures that AI-driven applications align with safety, regulatory, and ethical standards.

 ### **Key Benefits of Using This Guide**